 Part two of two-part series: “Solutions for a Roller Coaster Marketplace”

-Debt is the catalyst for all financial woes – for individuals and the aggregate economy in the United States and globally, esteemed associate Joey Tamer astutely reminds us.
+Debt is the catalyst for all emotional roller coaster rides and financial woes – esteemed associate Joey Tamer astutely reminds us.

 To illustrate, she asserts the first credit card issued by Bank of America enticed baby boomers into using credit for immoderate purchases.
 We now know the card as Visa.

 She says financial institutions and governments created low interest rates to trigger spending in the 1980s.
 In about 2005, Ms. Tamer reminds us how the housing bubble began to swell as banks loaned money for marginally qualified home buyers.

 When Ms. Tamer talks, clients profit.
 She’s a strategic consultant to entrepreneurs in technology and digital media, and to experienced consultants in all fields to maximize their practices.

 Long after the Great Recession ended, she painfully reiterates an obvious point – “Defending ourselves against economic downturns.”